 Jane's first day in America.

-The next morning they got up and fixed breakfast, then went to work unpacking their luggage.
+LIFE ON THE PLANTATIONThe next morning they got up and fixed breakfast, then went to work unpacking their luggage.
 They unpacked only what they would need in their camp life.
 The next morning Mr. and Mrs. Pixton arrived with their luggage and the man prepared to go to work.

 Nicholas's foot was better, with the good nursing he had, and he could walk fairly well.